johnk2022/Project1/README.md

 2. Adjust style.css for 800px screens.

 **May 02 2022:**
 1. Adjust style.css navlinks for 800px screens.
 Create copies of index.html and style.css.
+Update style.css for CSS Grid.
+2. Reformat main content with CSS Grid.

 **ToDo**
 1. Work on a positive emotional response.